- Post History

 (iii) Open the SG-JAMF Computers Transform Definition displayed under the SG-Jamf CMDB Application

 (iv) Navigate to the 1st 1.
-Specify Basic Details step and click on the Import Source Data and Provide Basic Details link to bring up the Provide Basic Information for the ETL Transform Map Screen
+Specify Basic Details step and click on the Import Source Data and Provide Basic Details link to bring up the Provide Basic Information for the ETL Transform Map Screen.
+Populate the following Fields on this Screen:

-(v) Ensure that the Sample Import Set Field is populated with a valid SG-JAMF Computers Import Set.
-The screenshot below shows the Provide Basic Information for the ETL Transform Map Screen with the Sample Import Set Field being populated with a SG-JAMF Computers ISET0148400 Import Set.
+The screenshot below shows the Provide Basic Information for the ETL Transform Map Screen with the fields on this Screen being populated with values associated with our Active SG-JAMF Computers - USGOV Scheduled Import job:

 (vi) Click on the Save Pushbutton on this Screen